linz/linz-positionzpp-pcf/config/output_files/readme.txt

   * Calculation of a minimum constraints solution
   * Constraining the solution to fit the reference station coordinates (generates the final coordinate for the user station)
-  * Converting the coordinate to an ITRF96 epoch coordinate, and then applying the NZGD2000 deformation model to determine the NZGD2000 coordinate.
+  * Conversion to NZGD2000 and New Zealand cooridnate systems using the NZGD2000 deformation model and NZVD2016 geod model.

 The processing is carried out using the Bernese 5.2 GNSS processing software.